-Dinner is ready to be leveled up with this smoke-kissed beef roast made tender and juicy on your charcoal or gas grill.
+Dinner is ready to be leveled up with this smoke-kissed, tender, and juicy beef roast on a grill.
 This simple recipe is so much more delicious than oven-roasted beef and is perfect for any skill level.
+You won't need any bbq sauce!

-When I think of roast beef, I think of low and slow cooking in a roasting pan filled with veggies and a crisp fall afternoon.
-I certainly don’t think open flame, charcoal, and a barbecue.
+When you think of roast beef, you probably think of low and slow cooking in a roasting pan filled with veggies on a crisp fall afternoon.
+You probably don't think of an open flame, charcoal, and a barbecue.
 Grill-roasted beef?
-Not something I’d ever tried.
+Who woulda thought?

 Until now.

-Classic oven-cooked roast beef is hard to top in the down-home comfort food category, but after making grill-roasted beef, I may never go back.
+Classic oven-cooked roast beef is hard to top in the down-home comfort food category, but after making grill-roasted beef, you may never go back.

 So if you haven’t tried cooking on the grill yet, this is the perfect opportunity for you to do so.

 First of all, start with good beef.
-Now, by ‘good’ I don’t mean go buy the most expensive cut you can afford.
+This doesn't mean the most expensive cut.

 You can find a great cut that is affordable, overlooked, and loaded with flavor!